-- Name: Give your membership a unique name, like "Gold" or "Benefactor" or "Superhero."
-Each membership must have a unique name, so even if you intend to offer both a recurring and one-time version of the same membership package, you'll need to have at least a slightly different name for each.
+- Name: Give your membership a unique name, like "Gold", "Benefactor". or "Superhero."
+Each Membership must have a unique name, so even if you intend to offer both a recurring and one-time version of the same membership package, you'll need to have at least a slightly different name for each.

 - Description: Enter a brief description for this membership.
 This may be copy that you use to describe your membership and its benefits in donor communications.

 - Renewal Type: Since we are creating a one-time membership here, we'll leave this set as "One-Time."
 See below for more on creating recurring memberships.